WolfLOL1/DeagleHS/README.md

 Deagle Only Headshot Plugin for Counter-Strike:2
 -------------------------------------------------------------------------------------------------
-#default required permission @css/slay for enable/disable commands
+#default required permission @css/slay for enable/disable commands.
 When commands are used, a notification will be sent to all players in the chat. commands for enable DeagleHS: